K-Kariya23/Booklog/README.md

 This site is written entirely in PHP, though it is made to look as if it were using a database.
 However, since the readability is significantly reduced when trying to write everything in one file, I have prepared several PHP files, one to handle data, one to handle classes, and one to display HTML.

 # URL
-This site is published using Star Server Free. http://booklog23.starfree.jp/
+This site is published using Star Server Free.\n http://booklog23.starfree.jp/